XamHans/github-rag/README.md

 3. Retrieve each repo's README
 4. Create chunks from the README content
 5. Generate embeddings for each chunk
-6. Store the embeddings in a PostgreSQL vector store
+6. Store the embeddings in a Supabase PostgreSQL vector store with pgvector enabled

 ![Chat image](https://ibb.co/0m939kH)